 Patients could easily identify their nurses when they were all wearing the same color.

-But white nursing uniforms are often frowned upon these days among the nursing community.
-This is partially because of the impossibility of keeping it clean and because of the backwards images of nursemaids the suites help to enforce.
+Unfortunately, these days, the nursing community often frowns upon white uniforms.
+They’re a relic.
+This is partially because of the impossibility of keeping it clean and because of the backwards images of nursemaids the suites helped to enforce.

 A solution can be found, however, to both unify professionals and improve the recognition of nurses among patients.